BanAaron/leetcode-top-interview-questions/README.md

 ### [Problem](https://leetcode.com/problems/convert-sorted-array-to-binary-search-tree/)

-Given an integer array `nums` where the elements are sorted in asecnding order, convert it to a height-balanced search tree.
+Given an integer array `nums` where the elements are sorted in ascending order, convert it to a height-balanced search tree.

 ### [Solution](solutions/convert_sorted_array_to_binary_search_tree.py)